Rebuilding Kosovo

 SYNC: No.

-COMM: To bring order out of chaos, UN-Habitat is rebuilding the Land Registry – the records of who owns what.
-It’s essential in part because when the Serbs left they took with them half the land registry – or, as it’s officially known, the Cadastre.
+COMM: To bring order out of chaos, UN-Habitat is rebuilding the Land Registry the records of who owns what.
+Its essential in part because when the Serbs left they took with them half the land registry or, as its officially known, the Cadastre.

 Bengt Andersson: The Land Register is very important for a society - whatever society we are talking about.
 Essential.
 It will be the base for investments - and for mortgages for urban planning - for spatial planning - you need it for taxation purposes to get incomes to the state or whatever.